mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/service/paxos/Paxos.md

 If this data expires, any in-progress operations may fail to be brought to completion.
 With the algorithm as described above, one of the effects of this is that some writes that are reported complete may fail to ever be committed on a majority of replicas, or even on any replica (if e.g. connection with the replicas is lost before commits are sent, and the TTL expires before any new LWT operation on the permition is initiated).

 To avoid this problem, Version 1 of the implementation only reports success on writes after the commit stage has reached a requested consistency level.
-This solves the problem of reporting success, but in the presence of TTL expiration behaves like a non-LWT write and may leave the partition in an inconsistent state.
+This solves the problem of reporting success, but only guarantees LWT writes to behave like non-LWT ones: a write may still reach a minority of nodes and leave the partition in an inconsistent state, which permits linearity guarantees to be violated.

 ## Paxos repair (Version 2 only)